Germany is quite a big and diverse country, and when it comes to where in Germany you should choose to live, there are plenty of options.

 Rottweil is the oldest town in the state and has changed very little in the last 500 years.

-It embraces this tradition with its cobbled streets, towering houses and quaint shop fronts.
+It embraces this tradition with its cobbled streets, towering houses, and quaint shop fronts.
 Rottweil is an almost idyllic walking town, so make sure you have comfortable shoes.

 It hosts an annual carnival called Fasnet around the beginning of January.
-Revellers dress up and wear clay masks before parading around the streets.
+Revelers dress up and wear clay masks before parading around the streets.
 Even after multiple visits to Fasnet, you won’t get bored of its diverse performances.